connectedbydata/connectedbydata.org/_projects/2024-gca-ai.md

 ## Get involved

-Over May and June we’re carrying out a series of interviews, focus groups and workshops to explore:
+Between May and July 2024 we’re carrying out a series of interviews, focus groups and workshops to explore:

 - **AI governance issues that a global citizens assembly could address;**
 - **Design options for an inclusive global assembly** including if and how emerging technologies can be used to support the process;